trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

   > For me, this rule making it easier to debug and maintain.
+It also prevents multiple TLS configurations on the same listening address.

+  > You should use one SSL config for sharing a single IP address between several HTTPS servers (e.g. protocols, ciphers, curves).
+It's to prevent mistakes and configuration mismatch.

+  > Using a common TLS configuration (stored in one file and added using the include directive) for all `server` contexts prevents strange behaviors.
+I think, no better cure for a possible configuration clutter.

   > Remember that regardless of SSL parameters you are able to use multiple SSL certificates on the same `listen` directive (IP address).

-  > In my opinion, for sharing a single IP address between several HTTPS servers you should use one SSL config (e.g. protocols, ciphers, curves).
-It's to prevent mistakes and configuration mismatch.
+Also some of the TLS parameters may be different.

   > Also remember about configuration for default server.
 It's important because if none of the listen directives have the `default_server` parameter then the first server in your configuration will be default server.
-So you should use only one SSL setup with several names on the same IP address.
+So you should use only one SSL setup for several server names on the same IP address.

   From NGINX documentation: